Ranked

 Other outdoor activities available in the valley include ice fishing, ice skating, sleigh rides, dog sledding, tubing, and hot springs soaking.
 Less adventurous folks will enjoy good shopping in Jackson.

-Accommodation Options at Jackson Hole
+Accommodation in Jackson Hole

 The main areas visitors to Jackson Hole stay, in descending order of distance from the lifts, are Teton Village, Moose Wilson Road, Jackson, and in the Teton Valley of Idaho.